akh1r0ck/Augment-Any-Annotation/README.md

-# A<sup>3</sup> (Augument Any Annotations): Inpaint Anything Meets Object Detection Annotation
+# A<sup>3</sup> (Augment Any Annotations): Inpaint Anything Meets Object Detection Annotation

 <b>Nonpublished Technology</b>

 TL; DR: This is a customised version of Inpaint Anything.
-Users can set annotation file and augument annotations by segmentation of SAM and inpainting of SD.
+Users can set annotation file and augment annotations by segmentation of SAM and inpainting of SD.

 Original Repos as below.